Loading your recommendations…

 It was a moment that generations of enslaved Black people had only dreamed and whispered about in secret.
 Naturally, they reacted to the delayed news with weeping, singing, praying and dancing – all the things that accompany liberation.
 It was the first June 19 celebration.

-Juneteenth, a portmanteau of June and 19, is an annual day commemorating the end of slavery in the United States.
+Juneteenth, a portmanteau of June and 19, is an annual day commemorating the emancipation of all enslaved people in the United States.
 While it has been celebrated by many African Americans since the late 1800s, it’s a day for all Americans to learn, reflect and grow from this nation’s history.
 In 2021, President Joe Biden signed a bill to set aside June 19 as a federal holiday.
 This year, we encourage you to celebrate Juneteenth in Durham by attending events, learning more about the day, reflecting and supporting Black-owned businesses.
-This year will be the 20th anniversary of Durham's Juneteenth celebration, so get ready for some serious partying.
+This year will be the 21st anniversary of Durham's Juneteenth celebration, so get ready for some serious partying.

 1. Attend a local Juneteenth Event.